Erb’s Palsy and Brachial Plexus Injuries

 Erb’s palsy, is a type of nerve injury that causes paralysis in the shoulder and arm.
 It is sometimes referred to as Brachial plexus palsy.

-Most Erb’s palsy injuries happen when your baby gets stuck in the birth canal during delivery.
+Most of Erb’s palsy injuries happen when your baby gets stuck in the birth canal during delivery.
 This is referred to by doctors as shoulder dystocia and it is a medical emergency.
 A brachial plexus injury can happen if your doctor or nurse applies too much force to your baby when trying to pull your baby out of the birth canal.

 Types of Brachial Plexus Injuries